Susan Butcher: Life and career

-Her accomplishments gained her substantial media attention in the late 1980s and earned her many awards, including the "National Women's Sports Foundation Amateur Athlete of The Year Award" and the "Tanqueray Athlete of the Year."
-She also won the "U.S. Victor Award" for "Female Athlete of the Year" two years in a row.
+Her accomplishments gained her substantial media attention in the late 1980s and earned her many awards, including the National Women's Sports Foundation Amateur Athlete of The Year Award and the Tanqueray Athlete of the Year.
+She also won the U.S. Victor Award for Female Athlete of the Year two years in a row.
 In 1988, she received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Philip Anschutz.
-In 2007, Susan was inducted into the Alaska Sports Hall of Fame as one of the five charter members in the inaugural class.
+In 2007, Butcher was inducted into the Alaska Sports Hall of Fame as one of the five charter members in the inaugural class.